openbmc/openbmc/poky/documentation/migration-guides/migration-1.5.rst

    :term:`Build Directory` rather than :term:`TMPDIR`.
 Doing so makes it easier to delete :term:`TMPDIR` and preserve the build history.
    Additionally, data for produced SDKs is now split by :term:`IMAGE_NAME`.

+-  When :ref:`ref-classes-buildhistory` is enabled, its output is now written under the :term:`Build Directory` rather than :term:`TMPDIR`.
+   Doing so makes it easier to delete :term:`TMPDIR` and preserve the build history.
+Additionally, data for produced SDKs is now split by :term:`IMAGE_NAME`.

 -  The ``pkgdata`` directory produced as part of the packaging process has been collapsed into a single machine-specific directory.
 This